Sort on Published Date;

 A large tonnage of milling grade ore is leaving the Orphan Bell of the Isabella Co., operated under lease by Charles Day and associates.
 A 25-ton car is shipped every second day, and runs between $14 and $20 per ton.

-The lessee is working through the Maloney shaft, and has opened a strong body of milling grade ore lying back of what was thought by former operators to be the hanging wall of the main Maloney vein.
+graphic for visual presentation of text The lessee is working through the Maloney shaft, and has opened a strong body of milling grade ore lying back of what was thought by former operators to be the hanging wall of the main Maloney vein.

 Internet Source Text Link(s) {Found/Seen/Known]: